What Is Buddhism?

 4 When he turned 16, the prince married a lovely girl named Yashodhara.
 The wedding celebrations lasted for seven days and nights.
 The Prince settled into married life, and when Yashodhara became pregnant, Siddhartha's father finally believed that his son would follow in his footsteps and become the next king.
 He allowed the prince to go outside the palace walls for the first time.

-6 Prince Siddhartha left his royal life behind.
+6 Prince Siddhartha left his royal life.
 He left his wife and newborn son behind.
+He promised them he would return.
 He changed out of his silken robes.
 He cut off his hair and removed his jewels.
-Siddhartha went into the forest and sat in a cross-legged position in meditation for six years.
+Siddhartha went into the forest and meditated for six years.
 Evil spirits assailed him, but he kept on meditating.
 Buddhists believe that Siddhartha received enlightenment while sitting under a bodhi tree near the Ganges River.
 Traditionally, the date for this event was the full moon in the month of May.
 Achieving enlightenment meant that Siddhartha had a deep understanding about life.

 7 After his enlightenment, Siddhartha passed a man on the road.
 The man noticed something different about the former prince.
 The man asked him whether he was a god, a magician, or a wizard.
 Siddhartha said he was none of these things, but that he was awake!
 That is how Siddhartha came to be called the Buddha, which means "The Awakened One."

 8 The Buddha began preaching.
 His teachings became known as the Four Noble Truths.
 See what you think of the Buddha's simple truths: Life is full of suffering.
 Desire for worldly things causes suffering.
 Suffering can stop when desire stops.
 There are eight rules to follow to stop wrong desire.
 These rules are called the Noble Eightfold Path.

 Paragraphs 9 to 16:

 For the complete story with questions: click here for printable

 Copyright © 2018 edHelper